Welcome everybody. Welcome to the world of easy one pan chicken dinners that are ridiculously delicious.

-- Start the Rice: Reduce heat to medium.
-Transfer the chicken to a plate, and melt the butter.
+- Start the Rice: Reduce heat to medium and transfer the chicken to a plate.
+Melt the butter.
 Add the garlic and thyme – watch out for splatter if your thyme is wet.
-Stir and cook for 30 seconds to perfume the thyme then add the rice, stirring until liquid is absorbed.
+Stir and cook for 30 seconds to perfume the thyme.
+Add the rice, stirring until liquid is absorbed.

 - Finish + Combine: Deglaze the pan with white wine, scraping the bottom of the pan with a wooden spoon or spatula.
 Cook until almost all the wine is soaked up – about 2 minutes.
 Add chicken stock, zest and juice of 1 Meyer lemon.
 Stir to combine.
 Slide the chicken thighs and any juices from the plate over the rice.
 Top chicken with lemon slices and bring the liquid to a simmer.

-- Bake + Broil: Bake for 20 minutes in a 400°F oven.
+- Bake + Broil: Bake for 35-40 minutes in a 400°F oven (see notes.)
 Broil on high for 5-10 minutes before serving to crisp skin and slightly char lemons.

 If you don’t have a cast iron, a large, deep sided skillet or dutch oven will work.
 Just make sure the pan is both stove top and oven safe.